sizhe-li/neural-jacobian-field/README.md

 We plan to release all our robot data to encourage future research endeavors.

-**(08/15/2024) We are actively working on uploading our dataset to the web.
-Updates on this coming very soon!**
+**(09/20/2024) We are actively working on uploading our dataset to the web.
+Updates on this coming very soon!** Feel free to contact sizheli@mit.edu if you need the dataset urgently.

 ## Acquiring Pre-trained Checkpoints